corefan/xenko-docs/en/manual/graphics/effects-and-shaders/custom-shaders.md

 ### Static parameters

-Static parameters don't change at runtime, but can change from material to material (ie different shader instantiations can have different static parameters).
+Static parameters don't change at runtime.
+However, different materials can use different instances of the ahder with different parameters.

 When the shaders are compiled, Xenko substitutes static parameters with the value you set in the property grid.

 For example, the code below defines and uses the static parameter `Frequency`: